fleetdm/fleet/docs/Configuration/yaml-files.md

   platform: darwin
   critical: false
   calendar_event_enabled: false
-- name: Firefox on Linux installed and up to date
+- name: Firefox installed and up to date on Ubuntu
   platform: linux
-  description: "This policy checks that Firefox is installed and up to date."
+  description: "This policy checks that Firefox is installed on Ubuntu and up to date."
-  resolution: "Install Firefox version 129.0.2 or higher."
+  resolution: "Install Firefox DEB version 129.0.2 or higher."
+  query: |
+    SELECT 1 WHERE EXISTS (
+      -- This will mark the policies as successful on RHEL hosts.
+      -- This is only required if RHEL-based and Debian based system share a team.
+      SELECT 1 FROM os_version WHERE platform = 'rhel'
+    ) OR EXISTS (
-  query: "SELECT 1 FROM deb_packages WHERE name = 'firefox' AND version_compare(version, '129.0.2') >= 0;"
+      SELECT 1 FROM deb_packages WHERE name = 'firefox' AND version_compare(version, '129.0.2') >= 0
+    );
   install_software:
     package_path: "../lib/linux-firefox.deb.package.yml"
+- name: 1Password installed and up to date on RHEL systems
+  platform: linux
+  description: "This policy checks that 1Password RPM is installed and up to date on RHEL-based systems."
+  resolution: "Install 1Password RPM version 8.10.44 or higher."
+  query: |
+    SELECT 1 WHERE EXISTS (
+      -- This will mark the policies as successfull on non-RHEL hosts.
+      -- This is only required if RHEL-based and Debian based system share a team.
+      SELECT 1 FROM os_version WHERE platform != 'rhel'
+    ) OR EXISTS (
+      SELECT 1 FROM rpm_packages WHERE name = '1password' AND version_compare(version, '8.10.44') >= 0
+    );
+  install_software:
+    package_path: "../lib/linux-1password.rpm.package.yml"
 ```

 `default.yml`, `teams/team-name.yml`, or `teams/no-team.yml`